antoniablair/pyladies_scraping_workshop/imdb_exercise_2_solution.md

 Ideally, we want to skip the time delay the first time we run `for url in urls`, but have a delay for each additional URL.

-The first item in the our list of URLs would have an index of 0.
+The first item in the our list has an index of 0.
 So that's exactly when we want to skip the delay.

 We can use python's `enumerate` function to cycle through a list while also keeping track of the index number.